Background and purpose

 SSAFA’s day-to-day charitable activities and operating costs are funded through diverse income streams including individuals, trusts and foundations, corporate partners and statutory funders.
 SSAFA also raises funds through the sale of branded merchandise and from cause-related marketing (‘commercial participation’) partnerships.

-This document describes those principles that are applied when engaging, or seeking to engage, in fundraising activities on behalf of SSAFA, and when accepting or refusing charitable donations or income in exchange for services provided or goods sold.
+This document describes the principles that are applied when engaging, or seeking to engage, in fundraising activities on behalf of SSAFA, and when accepting or refusing charitable donations or income in exchange for services provided or goods sold.

 This policy requires that all fundraising and income generation activities undertaken by, and on behalf of, SSAFA must abide by the Code of Fundraising Practice in particular, and charity law in general.
-It should be read in conjunction with the guidance procedure located here - https://ssafanet.ssafa.org.uk/policiesandguidance/Documents/Ethical%20Fundraising%20Procedure.pdf.
+It should be read in conjunction with the guidance procedure located here Ethical Fundraising Procedure | Procedures and Guidance | SSAFA Policies & ISO Library.
 This sets out the approvals process that is followed when making a decision under this policy.

 Scope